 Axis Magnus vs HDFC Infinia vs HDFC Diners Black

 Since the devaluation of HDFC cards and the tweaking of benefits on Axis Magnus happened at the same time, it’s quite obvious for everyone to compare these cards.

 I also compared these cards, since I own a DCB and the devaluation has been quite sharp on DCB.
 If one goes by the monetary value of reward points, then Axis Magnus is a notch below HDFC Infinia and DCB.

-Not to mention the highlight of Axis Magnus credit card – its clean reward structure.
+Not to mention the highlight of the Axis Magnus credit card – its clean reward structure.
 You spend, you get a 1.2% base reward rate and if you spend more than a lakh in a month, you get an additional 5% reward rate.
 The challenge with HDFC cards is that the 5x/10x program has now become 2x/3x/5x/10x, making it difficult to remember the reward rate you will eventually get.